Planning for long-term care

-As you move towards retirement, with all its exciting possibilities and challenges, the last thing on your mind may be planning for long-term care.
+As you move towards retirement, the last thing on your mind may be planning for long-term care.
 However, changes in your health can occur suddenly and at any time.
 It’s wise to look ahead and plan for the unexpected so you can make the most of the resources available to you.

 What is long-term care?

 Long-term care includes a variety of medical and non-medical services and accommodations you may require due to aging, illness, injury or disability.
 These services and accommodations can help you maintain your quality of life.
 Long-term care can take place in the home or community, a retirement home or in a long-term care facility.